sldonoghue1/ourcodingclub.github.io/_tutorials/python_crash_course.md

     # on each pass we add the next number to the total we have so far
     total = total + precip[i]

-# finally we will divide by the number of items to get the mean
+# finally we will divide by the number of items to get the mean and send this value to the console
 mean_precip = total / 8
+print (mean_precip)
 ```

 Loops can be hard when you are new to coding and so it might take you a bit longer to really get your head round them.